Nightcrawler (character)

-Since his inception, Nightcrawler has had a regular presence in Marvel-related comic books and video games.
-He has been featured in a small number of the 1990s X-Men animated series episodes and was a regular on its successors, X-Men: Evolution and Wolverine and the X-Men.
-He was portrayed by Alan Cumming in the feature film X2 (2003), while Kodi Smit-McPhee played a younger version of Nightcrawler in X-Men: Apocalypse (2016), Deadpool 2 (2018) and Dark Phoenix (2019).
+In 1994, it was revealed that Nightcrawler was the son of mutant supervillain Mystique / Raven Darkhölme, and for many years after a 2003 storyline, it was believed that he was born out of her short affair with Azazel.
+However, 2023's X-Men Blue: Origins revealed that his parents were actually Mystique and her wife Destiny / Irene Adler; Mystique having shapeshifted into her male form to conceive him, with Destiny being the one who experienced the pregnancy and gave birth to him.

-Nightcrawler is originally stated to be from a small village called Witzeldorf in the German state of Bavaria.
-In the X-Men animated series, it is said to be Neuherzl, and in the film X2, he makes repeated references to his time in the Munich circus, though it is never explicitly specified from where he originated.
+Since his inception, Nightcrawler has had a regular presence in Marvel comic books.
+He has been featured in many video games, and a small number of the 1990s X-Men animated series episodes and was a regular on its successors, X-Men: Evolution and Wolverine and the X-Men.
+He was portrayed by Alan Cumming in the feature film X2 (2003) and the upcoming Marvel Cinematic Universe (MCU) film Avengers: Doomsday (2026), while Kodi Smit-McPhee played a younger Nightcrawler in X-Men: Apocalypse (2016), Deadpool 2 (2018) and Dark Phoenix (2019).